ContinuityControl/ncua/README.md

 ```
 ## Usage

-Currently all of our features are namespaced under the `NCUA` module
+Currently all of our features are namespaced under the `NCUA` module.

 The NCUA lets you find a Credit Union office by its name, charter number, or within an address: